hamioo/Hardhat-Smartcontract-Raffle/ReadMe.md

 # Hardhat Smartcontract Lottery (Raffle)

-This project is a **Verifiable Random Autonomous Decentralised Raffle or Lottery deployed on a Blockchain!!**
+This project is a **Verifiable Random Autonomous Decentralized  Raffle or Lottery deployed on a Blockchain!!**

-this smart contract uses [ChainLink VRF](https://docs.chain.link/vrf/v2/introduction) and [ChainLink Keepers](https://docs.chain.link/chainlink-automation/introduction/) to be **fully decentralised**.
+this smart contract uses [ChainLink VRF](https://docs.chain.link/vrf/v2/introduction) and [ChainLink Keepers](https://docs.chain.link/chainlink-automation/introduction/) to be **fully Decentralized**.

 <br>